gardener/kupid/README.md

 ### `nodeSelector`

 [`NodeSelector`](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) is a simple way to constrain the viable candidate nodes for scheduling by specifying a label selector that select such viable nodes.
-An example of how it can used can be seen [here](https://raw.githubusercontent.com/kubernetes/website/master/content/en/examples/pods/pod-nginx.yaml).
+An example of how it can be used can be seen [here](https://raw.githubusercontent.com/kubernetes/website/master/content/en/examples/pods/pod-nginx.yaml).

 ### `schedulerName`